Robert Falk: Paris

 He worked as a designer of the Soviet pavilion at the Exposition Internationale des Arts et Techniques dans la Vie Moderne de 1937.
 During his visit to the pavillon espagnol de l'Exposition In the Paris universelle, Falk met with Pablo Picasso and Dora Maar, who were hanging "Guernica".
 After this, Falk visited Picasso in his apartment on Rue des Grands Augustins, and also met Paul Rosenberg there, and later his brother Léonce Rosenberg.
 However, these few meetings did not go beyond that, and there was no further interaction - just as Falk's meetings with Louis Vauxcelles, the artists Moïse Kisling, Marc Chagall, Sonia Delaunay, Marie Laurencin, and the poets and philosophers André Salmon, Jean Cocteau, André Breton, and Paul Eluard did not lead to the emergence of a real friendship and interaction.
 Falk never really managed to fit into the French artistic world.

 Life in Paris gradually began to change: the economic crisis, the proximity of war, the threat of the spread of fascism.
 "I expected a lot from Paris and received a lot from it, I became stronger as an artist.
 But it became increasingly difficult to work, a feeling of decline and catastrophe set in."
 Despite professional success and the comfort of Parisian life, the artist was tormented by nostalgia.

 Falk returned to Moscow in 1937.
 Many of his French friends did not understand this act.
 He himself was also well aware that he could be arrested.
 But the artist faced a vital task that overcame any fear: he dreamed of bringing his paintings to Russia and seeing them in Russian museums.

-Falk back in Moscow for the rest of his life
+Return to Moscow and later life

 After 1938, until his death in 1958 he worked in Moscow, most of the time in isolation.
 His works of that time were in neo-impressionist style with characteristic white-on-white colors (not unlike the later paintings of his teacher Valentin Serov).

 During the Khrushchev Thaw Falk became popular among young painters and many considered him to be the main bridge between the traditions of the Russian and French Moderne of the beginning of 20th century and Russian avant-garde and the Russian avant-garde of the 1960s.

-There are numerous paintings by Falk in the New Tretyakov Art Museum in Moscow.
+There are numerous paintings by Falk in the New Tretyakov Gallery in Moscow.